Video shows Muslim man's faith mocked during fatal arrest

 None of the officers have been criminally charged or faced internal discipline for their actions.

 Daniel O’Connor, a lawyer defending the officers in the suit, said in an email Thursday that he is prohibited from discussing ongoing litigation.
-The Phoenix Police Department did not immediately respond to requests for comment.
+Fortune also said she could not comment on other specifics of the case citing the same reason.

 The incident began when police were called to the community center in the city’s Maryvale neighborhood in January 2017 after a dispute arose over whether Muhaymin could bring his service dog into a public bathroom.